dssg/aequitas/README.md

 **Python API**

 To get started, preprocess your input data.
 Input data has slightly different requirements depending on whether you are using Aequitas via the webapp, CLI or Python package.
-See `general input requirements <#input-data>`_ and specific requirements for the `web app <#input-data-for-webapp>`_, `CLI <#input-data-for-cli>`_, and `Python API <#input-data-for-python-api>`_ in the section immediately below.
+See [general input requirements](#input-data) and specific requirements for the [web app](#input-data-for-webapp), [CLI](#input-data-for-cli), and [Python API](#input-data-for-python-api) in the section immediately below.

 ``` python
     from Aequitas.preprocessing import preprocess_input_df()